 In making this determination, management assesses whether a final investment decision has been approved by the Company's board of directors which is an indication that technical feasibility and commercial viability of a project.
 Absent this approval, other factors are considered, such as the booking of significant quantities of commercial reserves, approval of budgeted expenditure to commence commercial development activities or the actual commencement of expenditure on development activities.
-As at September 30, 2021, the Company has determined that they are in the exploration and evaluation stage as they are awaiting the resolution of the legal challenge against the MT DEQ decision to issue the ROD for the approval of the mine and the objections to the water permit application as discussed below.
-As such, the board has also not approved a final investment decision.
+As at September 30, 2022, the Company has determined that they are in the exploration and evaluation stage as they are awaiting the resolution of the legal challenge against the MT DEQ decision to issue the ROD for the approval of the mine and the objections to the water permit application as discussed below.